bd6981/crud/README.md

 > we're working with and set the headers for us automatically.
 Postman makes us
 > do it manually.

-What is the response that we get back from our API?
+What is the response that we get back?

 Check your console (wherever nodemon is running) and you'll hopefully see some output.
 Postman will also show the response from the server.

-// finish create

 Now, instead of just console logging this, use the model to actually create a record based on the data sent in the POST request.